-As part of the consideration of the application the Lead Local Flood Authority (LLFA) have been consulted and at this stage an objection has been raised due to the submitted information not demonstrating that the risk of surface water flooding would not increase as a result of the proposal.
-It is proposed that surface water run-off would discharge to the surface water sewers owned by Severn Trent Water, whose consent to connect into the system will be required under separate legislation and who will determine the appropriate flow which should discharge into the sewer from the site, and at this stage further information has been submitted by the applicant to address the concerns raised and a revised consultation response is awaited from the LLFA.
-Should the objection of the LLFA be removed than it is likely that conditions would be imposed on any permission granted to ensure that the surface water drainage solution is implemented.
-Any revised representation to the application from the LLFA will be reported to Members via the Committee update sheet.
+As part of the consideration of the application the Lead Local Flood Authority (LLFA) have been consulted and initially an objection was raised due to the submitted information not demonstrating that the risk of surface water flooding would not increase as a result of the proposal.
+Further information subsequently submitted has outlined that surface water run-off would discharge into the surface water sewers owned by Severn Trent Water whose consent to connect into the system will be required under separate legislation and who will determine the appropriate flow which should discharge into the sewer from the site.
+The LLFA have considered the revised information and determined that they have no objections subject to the imposition of conditions on any permission granted to secure the surface water drainage solution.

-On the basis that the current objection from the LLFA is removed, and relevant conditions are imposed on any permission granted, it is considered that the proposal would comply with Policies Cc2 and Cc3 of the adopted Local Plan, as well as Paragraph 163 of the NPPF, and would ensure the development would not exacerbate any localised flooding impact.
+On this basis it is considered that the proposal would comply with Policies Cc2 and Cc3 of the adopted Local Plan, as well as Paragraph 163 of the NPPF, and would ensure the development would not exacerbate any localised flooding impact.